Stock Analysis on Net

 Pension contributions and OPEB payments

-Pension and OPEB (income) loss, net
+Pension and OPEB (income) expense, net

 Provision (benefit) for deferred taxes